sheeptechnologies/crader/docs/faqs.md

 ## Do I need SCIP?

 Yes.
 SCIP tooling is required to build the cross-file relations used by the graph.
 This is currently Crader's main bottleneck because it prevents a file-incremental approach.
-To address this, we are building a supporting library that implements GitHub's stack graphs in Python to enable incremental semantic indexing: https://github.com/sheeptechnologies/mycelium.git.

 ## Does Crader do incremental indexing?